emberjs/ember.js/README.md

 2. Run `npm test` to run a basic test suite or run `TEST_SUITE=all npm test` to run a more comprehensive suite.

-# Building API Docs

-The Ember.js API Docs provide a detailed collection of methods, classes, and viewable source code.

-NOTE: Requires node.js to generate.

-See <http://emberjs.com/> for annotated introductory documentation.

-## Setup Additional Repos

-To preview or build the API documentation, you will need to setup the `website` and `data` repos in addition to this repo.

-* Clone `https://github.com/emberjs/website.git` at the same level as the main Ember repo.

-* Clone `https://github.com/emberjs/data.git` at the same level as the main Ember repo.
-Make sure to follow the setup steps in the Ember Data repo, which includes installing npm modules.

-## Preview API Documentation

-* From the website repo, run `bundle exec rake preview`.

-* The docs will be available at <http://localhost:4567/api>.

-## Build API Documentation

-* From the website repo, run `bundle exec rake build`.

-* The website, along with documentation, will be built into the `build` directory.